Dev-Mohamed-Ali/Your-Own-Gpt/README.md

 ## Features

 - User authentication and session management.
+- Knowledge base stored in a JSON file.
 - Updating the knowledge base with new questions and answers.
+- Ability to teach the chatbot new answers.
 - Clearing the chat history for a fresh conversation.
+- Web interface for user interaction.

 ## Setup and Usage